-- ensuring Mirvac has an effective people strategy and organisational culture; - making recommendations to the Board on the employment arrangements, development plans and performance objectives of the CEO/MD and ELT; - > reviewing and assessing the performance of the CEO/MD against their performance objectives, including in relation to the development of a robust risk culture and impacts on Mirvac's reputation; - > monitoring the alignment of the Group's remuneration policies with its purpose, strategic objectives and risk appetite and approving the Group's remuneration policies and employee incentive schemes; - overseeing the Group's Diversity and Inclusion Strategy and reviewing progress against measurable objectives; and - > approving the Group's talent and succession strategies.
+- ensuring Mirvac has an effective people strategy and organisational culture; - making recommendations to the Board on the employment arrangements, development plans and performance objectives of the CEO/MD and ELT; - reviewing and assessing the performance of the CEO/MD against their performance objectives, including consideration of risk leadership and culture outcomes; - > monitoring the alignment of the Group's remuneration policies with its purpose, strategic objectives and risk appetite and approving the Group's remuneration policies and employee incentive schemes; - overseeing the Group's Diversity and Inclusion Strategy and reviewing progress against measurable objectives; and - > approving the Group's talent and succession strategies.

-During FY21 the HRC:
+During FY22 the HRC:

-- > was chaired by Peter Hawkins from 1 July 2020 until his retirement from the Board on 19 November 2020.
-During his tenure, Peter Hawkins was an independent Non-Executive Director of the Board; - > has been chaired by Christine Bartlett since 19 November 2020, who is an independent Non-Executive Director; and - had at least three members and all were independent Non-Executive Directors.
+- > was chaired by Christine Bartlett, who is an independent Non-Executive Director; and - > had at least three members who were all independent Non-Executive Directors.